brennanbrown/stars/index.md

 - [hankchizljaw/learneleventyfromscratch.com](https://github.com/hankchizljaw/learneleventyfromscratch.com) - In this Eleventy course, we go from a completely empty directory to a full-blown marketing site for a design agency, and along the way, we dive really deep into Eleventy and front-end development best
 - [tBaxter/questions-for-employers](https://github.com/tBaxter/questions-for-employers) - A big collection of useful questions to ask potential employers.
 - [bradfrost/frontend-guidelines-questionnaire](https://github.com/bradfrost/frontend-guidelines-questionnaire) - A one-page questionnaire to help your team establish effective frontend guidelines, so that you can write consistent & cohesive code together.
-- [dwyl/dev-setup](https://github.com/dwyl/dev-setup) - :airplane: A quick-start guide for new developers on how to set up their environments
+- [dwyl/dev-setup](https://github.com/dwyl/dev-setup) - ✈️ A quick-start guide for new engineers on how to set up their Dev environment
 - [editor-js/awesome-editorjs](https://github.com/editor-js/awesome-editorjs) - 🤩 A curated list of awesome Editor.js tools, libraries and resources.
 - [gayanvoice/top-github-users](https://github.com/gayanvoice/top-github-users) - Check your ranking in GitHub!
 Don't forget to star ⭐ this repository.
 - [amitness/learning](https://github.com/amitness/learning) - A log of things I'm learning